 Alain Leroy is having a course of treatment in a private hospital because of his problem with alcohol.
 Although he is constantly distressed, he leaves the hospital and tries to meet good old days' friends.
 None of them will be helpful, increasing Alain's distress.
-Written by

 Did You Know?

 The Minville twins, well-off OAS sympathisers, were added to the script by Malle as a criticism of right wing nouvelle vague directors and their support for the French occupation of Algeria.
 See more

 When Alain is crossing the road, a man pushes him over to save him, throwing his books on the floor.
 The next scene, both men are seen picking up the books.
 The cut between both scenes is visibly clear.
 See more